dappre/qiy-node/qs-user-node.md

 1. The Data Provider has enrolled the Individual, see [8.2.3 Data Provider Enrolls Individual](#823-data-provider-enrolls-individual).
 1. The Relying Party requests Personal Data that the Data Provider can provide.

-### 8.1.2 D1 Data Provider Sends Service Catalogue
+### 8.1.2 D1 Qiy App of Data Provider Sends Service Catalogue

 The Qiy App of the Data Provider sends its [Service Catalogue](#service-catalogue) using a [Domain Details Message](#domain-details-message).